Incoming Exchange FAQs

 • How many semesters can I study at UM as an exchange student?

-Exchange students can study at UM as non-degree seeking students through our exchange program for a maximum of 2 semesters.
+Exchange students can study at UM in a non-degree seeking student status through our exchange program for a maximum of 2 semesters.
 This is subject to availability and is not guaranteed.
 Students should contact their home university for additional information.

 Preparing for Arrival